How to Help Your Parents Get Their Estate Plan in Order (Without It Getting Weird)

 Tip 1: Lead with care, not with paperwork

-A common reason parents resist these conversations is not that they do not care.
-It is that they do not want to feel like control is being taken away from them.
+Parents often resist these conversations not because they don't care, but because they don't want to feel like control is being taken away.

 Starting with "we need to talk about your will" tends to put people on the defensive.
 A gentler way in: share that you have been getting your own plan in order and you are curious about theirs.
 Make it a mutual conversation, not an intervention.